kliem84/Cash-Register/README.md

 # Cash-Register
- In order to use the graphic interface, you must have the software Qt
+to use with qt software